What is Blood Grouping Test?

 Considerations

 Apart from the main antigens, there are several more (A, B, and Rh).
 Several tiny ones are not found frequently during blood typing.
-Even if they are not found, you may have an allergic reaction to specific blood types if the A, B, and Rh antigens are matched.
+Even if they are not seen, you may have an allergic reaction to specific blood types if the A, B, and Rh antigens are matched.

 Frequently Asked Questions